 Almost 80% responded "No" to the polling question in the article that it is not the cab driver's responsibility to load your luggage.
 Since drivers are independent workers, they do not get insurance coverage if they get hurt lifting your bags.
 There are some folks who pack their bags to the maximum weight allowed by the airline and some who don't mind paying the airline extra if they go over.
 Currently, this author needs surgery for two hernia repairs for this reason.
 Keeping this in mind you should bring your bags to the luggage area inside the vehicle which the driver will have open and ready for you as long as you feel you are an able bodied person and can do so.
 If this is beyond your capability because of being a senior or a disability, please let us know and we will make sure to send a driver who can accommodate your needs.
 On the other end at the airports, there are sky caps whose job is to help get your bags to the counter who work in part for tips.
 Drivers are not allowed to leave their vehicles unattended to take your bags to the airline counter and are subject to being ticketed by the police if doing so.
 Recently we had an able bodied customer from Williamsburg who we brought to the Richmond airport.
 She became agitated when her husband brought out her small bag to the vehicle and she asked us if that was not part of the service she was paying for.
 We replied that going up to a person's walkway to the door was not a general practice unless requested or we could see that there was a need for help.
 We were not sure if she realized she was getting a shuttle service as she may have not been the one to make the reservation and may have been expecting limo service which we are not.
 We are always happy to help when needed, but please don't assume what our responsibilities are.
 Please be responsible for your luggage as you know best what might be breakable and help protect your driver from injury as it is the same driver who will need to be able to safely drive you to your destination.
 Please don't be bashful about asking for help and let us know in advance to help serve you better.

 No, not at all!
 In this day and time we shouldn't need to address this question, but we still interact with people who think of disabled persons as not being able to work and carry on meaningful lives.
 We all have disabilities in one way or another if you really take the time to think about it.
-Just some are more visual than others.
+Just some are more visible than others.
 We are thankful for the things we have and are able to offer and to help one another.
 Any driver we send in a taxi to offer you our service is capable and possesses the knowledge needed to carry out his duties in interacting with you.
 The driver also has meet the licensing guidelines to preform the job as outlined by the local code of law covering taxicab drivers.
-In addition, the company also meets the guidelines set by the State of Virginia and have been issued a state operating authority.
+In addition, the company also meets the guidelines set by the Virginia Division of Motor Vehicles and the company has been issued a state operating authority.